Princess Margarita and Prince Radu Visit Israel

 The day ended with a visit to a souvenir shop in the Old City, and a visit to the Wailing Wall.
 The couple are expected to also visit the Har-Hotzvim Medical Center Edith Wolsfson before they depart Israel later this week.Filed under Romanian Royals

-Tagged Bilateral Relations, Crown Princess Margarita, Holocaust, Israel, Prince Radu, Working Visit.
+Tagged Bilateral Relations, Crown Princess Margareta, Holocaust, Israel, Prince Radu, Working Visit.